The Manila Southwoods Golf & Country Club – Maters Course

 18th Par 5 541 yards (1)

 A neat, slight dogleg to the right.
 There is a creek and a pond on the right.
+A bunker 30 yards in front of the green comes into play for long hitters.
 The bunkers around the green are strategically placed.

 19th hole